 Dance all your 21st century troubles away with a traditional ceilidh, a night of whirling and twirling around to lively Scottish music.
 Don’t worry if you don’t know the steps – there’s usually a ceilidh caller to explain the dances before they begin, so everyone can join in the fun.
 Prepare yourself by joining in our interactive ceilidh experience.

-After all of that, you’ll need somewhere amazing to sleep for the night.
+As part of your digital detox you’ll need somewhere amazing to sleep for the night.
 Wake up to the calming sounds of nature, in a cabin or lodge.
 They’re simple, cosy and are often nestled deep in the Scottish countryside.
+Who needs 4G or 5G when you can be relaxing in a hot tub?

-Once you’re back on the grid, share your photos with us using the hashtag #ScotSpirit.
+Once you’re back on the grid, share your photos with us on Facebook, Twitter & Instagram!